Houston Chronicle: 801 Texas Avenue

 The Houston Chronicle building in Downtown Houston was the headquarters of the Houston Chronicle.
 The facility included a loading dock, office space, a press room, and production areas.
 It had ten stories above ground and three stories below ground.
 The printing presses used by the newspaper spanned three stories.
 The presses were two stories below ground and one above.
 In the Downtown facility, the presses there were decommissioned in the late 2000s.
 The newsroom within the facility had bullpen-style offices with a few private cubicles and offices on the edges.
 The facility was connected to the downtown Houston tunnel system.
 Turner wrote that "in recent decades," 801 Texas Avenue "offered viewers an architectural visage of unadorned boxiness....
 An accretion of five buildings made into one, it featured a maze of corridors, cul-de-sacs and steps that seemed to spring on strollers at the most unexpected times."

 The facility, which was 106 years old in 2016, was originally four separate structures, which were joined to make one building.
 Jesse H. Jones erected the first Chronicle building, a long, narrow structure clad in granite, on the corner of Travis Street and Texas Avenue in 1910.
 The second building, the Majestic Theater, was built west of the Chronicle building.
 The second building built by Jones opened in 1910.
 In 1918, the third Jones building, Milam Building, opened west of the theater.
 An annex was built on the north side of the main building in 1938 and gained a fifth floor in the 1960s.
 The fifth building was a production plant, built north of the original four buildings.
 They were joined in a major renovation and modernization project, which was completed in the late 1960s.

-On April 25, 2017, it was imploded and reduced to rubble.
+On April 25, 2017, it was demolished and reduced to rubble.
 The site is now occupied by the Texas Tower.